Adam-Klein/alklein-alation/README.md

 # Synopsis

-A web-hit-counter implemented in Python with Flask and Gunicorn, storing the count in a Redis instance, load balanced by an Nginx instance.
+A web-hit-counter implemented in Python with Flask and Gunicorn, storing the count a Redis db, load balanced by an Nginx instance.
 Running under container (Docker) orchestration (Kubernetes).
 Access web hit counter via URL (browser or command-line).
 Counter is incremented by one for each successful connection.
-Count data is stored in and retrieved from the redis database.
-The python app includes a health-check which is referenced via Kubernetes livenessProbe.
+The app includes a health-check which is referenced via Kubernetes livenessProbe.

 Successfull connection returns "Holla! we have hit *number* times" (where *number* is the current total of successful connections)
-# Running web hit counter
+# Deploying and running the counter

 ## Minikube